jib-akbr/aqw-python/README.md

-# Simple AQW Bot using Python Scripts
+# AQW Python Bot

-Arrange your commands, and the bot will execute them in sequence.
-See an example in `bot_tes.py`.
+This toolkit supports two bot workflows depending on how you like to automate:

+- **Sequential Execution Mode** - queue commands and let the engine run them in order.
+Based on **Grimlite** botting commands.
+- **Scriptable Mode** - write Python script to run the commands as you want.

 ## Requirements